chikeezeh/rhcsa_study_note/notes/week3.md

 ```
 #### File Transfer Protocol (FTP)
 FTP is a standard network protocol used for the transfer of computer files between a client and a server on a computer network, it uses the client-server model architecture using separate control and data connections between client and the server.
+Default port = 21.